 - I-94 printout*

-- Documentary Evidence of Funding (i.e. bank statement, letter from sponsor)
+- Evidence of Funding (i.e. bank statement, letter from sponsor)

-- Evidence of full-time enrollment at the University (transcripts and Reduced Course Load forms)
+Evidence of full-time enrollment at the University (unofficial transcript and/or Reduced Course Load forms)

 The following staff members are DSOs (Designated School Officials) and AROs (Alternate Responsible Officers) at UW-Platteville.
 DSOs and AROs are authorized to give F-1 and J-1 students/scholars travel signatures and make updates and grant other requests/authorizations in SEVIS.